fran-mora/fitcount/README.md

 - On first visit:
   - Creates row: id = 'singleton'
   - Sets `start_date = today`
-  - Sets `last_credited_date = yesterday` so that the first visit will process today’s drain
+  - Sets `last_credited_date = yesterday` so that the first visit will process today's drain
+  - Sets `daily_drain = 100` (default value, editable in the UI)
 - On each subsequent visit:
   - Computes days between `last_credited_date` and `today`
-  - For each missing day, applies a drain of 100 tokens
+  - For each missing day, applies a drain based on the stored `daily_drain` value
   - Sums them all, decrements `balance` accordingly, sets `last_credited_date = today`
   - Also records each day's drain into `fit_daily_drain` (best-effort; non-fatal if insert fails)
+- Daily Drain can be edited:
+  - Change the value in the "Daily Drain" input field
+  - Click "Update" to save the new drain rate
+  - The new rate will apply to future daily drains
 - Button “I did one rep (+1)”:
   - Increments `balance` by one (always allowed; balance can be negative)
   - Records one rep for today in `fit_reps` (insert or update today's row)